electricbookworks/electric-book/_docs/setup/setting-up-your-computer.md

 | [Gulp](https://gulpjs.com/)                                                                                                                   | Used for processing image files in bulk                               |
 | [Graphicsmagick](http://www.graphicsmagick.org/)                                                                                              | Used for multi-format image conversions                               |

 We also use one proprietary, commercial application called PrinceXML, which is for creating PDFs.
 (If you're only making ebooks, websites and apps, you don't need Prince.)
-The Electric Book template will automatically install PrinceXML's free trial version when you run the 'Install and update dependencies' step.
-In order to use a [fully licensed version](https://www.princexml.com/purchase/), create a folder in your project called `_prince` and save your purchased `license.dat` file in there.
+See ['PrinceXML settings'](princexml.html) for more detail.

 If you also want to create apps, you will need to install: